bentoml/BentoML/docs/source/concepts/service.rst

 ------------------

 APIs can be defined as either synchronous function or asynchronous coroutines in Python.
-The API we created in the :doc:`tutorial <tutorial>` was a synchronous API.
+The API we created in the :doc:`tutorial </tutorial>` was a synchronous API.
 BentoML will intelligently create an optimally sized pool of workers to execute the synchronous logic.
 Synchronous APIs are simple and capable of getting the job done for most model serving scenarios.